 According to Rush University Medical Center, the best indication of whether or not you are at your ideal weight, no matter how tall you are, is your body mass index, or BMI.
 The BMI charts use your height and weight to calculate your BMI.
 The higher the BMI number, the more likely it is that you are overweight.
 The Centers for Disease Control and Prevention, or CDC, indicates that your BMI should be between 18.5 and 24.9.
-Over 30 is considered obese.
+Over 30 is considered obesity.

 Your Waist Circumference

 The CDC suggests that the circumference of your waist is more important than your overall weight.
 Regardless of height, men should have a waist circumference of less than 40 inches and women should have one less than 35 inches if they are not pregnant.
 If your waist measures more than that, you may be at risk for coronary artery disease, high blood pressure or type 2 diabetes.

 Most people don't realize that when measuring your height and comparing it to a standardized chart, the chart assumes that your height is actually one inch more than you stand in your bare feet.
 Most insurance company charts -- not just Met Life's -- assume that you are wearing 1-inch heels.
 In addition, standard height and weight charts generally don't apply to individuals under 25 years of age or the elderly.